 Descript Trial Deal

-The free version of Descript is perfect for occasional transcribers that don't need to edit audio.
-It is 15¢ / min with no monthly fee.
-However you can try the Audio editing features in demo mode for 30 minutes of free transcription.
+The free version of Descript allows you to process up to 3 hours free.
 This is ample "free" time to figure out if this platform is a good fit for your purposes.

 Here is a link to Descript Platform